numpy/numpy/doc/neps/nep-0013-ufunc-overrides.rst

 and ``ma``, where the latter contains a regular array.
-Executing ``np.multiply(q, ma)``, the ufunc will first dispatch to ``q.__array_ufunc__``, which returns :obj:`NotImplemented` (since the quantity class turns itself into an array and calls :func:``super``, which passes on to ``ndarray.__array_ufunc__``, which sees the override on ``ma``).
+Executing ``np.multiply(q, ma)``, the ufunc will first dispatch to ``q.__array_ufunc__``, which returns :obj:`NotImplemented` (since the quantity class turns itself into an array and calls :py:class:`super`, which passes on to ``ndarray.__array_ufunc__``, which sees the override on ``ma``).
 Next, ``ma.__array_ufunc__`` gets a chance.
 It does not know quantity, and if it were to just return :obj:`NotImplemented` as well,